Who we are

 Gillian started in FLAC as an intern in 2007 and joined the staff in 2008 as Research Officer.
 She is a graduate of UCD, and holds a B.A (hons) in Economics and Geography, a Master in Economics, and a M.Sc. in Housing Policy focusing on the provision of affordable housing in Ireland.
 After graduating, Gillian completed an internship with UN Habitat in New York where she advanced her interest in Human Rights.
 In FLAC she is responsible for quantitative research conducted through analysing data collected from the FLAC centres and FLAC's telephone information line, which provides up-to-date statistics on the key areas of FLAC's work.

-Liz began working at FLAC as an intern in 2014 and joined the staff in 2016 as Receptionist/Administration Assistant.
-Prior to joining FLAC Liz worked in the civil engineering and corporate sector for fourteen years.
+Liz began working at FLAC in 2014 and joined the staff in 2016 as Receptionist.
+Prior to joining FLAC Liz worked in the civil engineering and corporate sector.
 Her role in FLAC involves managing the day-to-day reception duties and general administration within the organisation.